Negotiating the removal of barricades on Belfast streets and the location of British Army barriers.

 Following the outbreak of civil unrest and rioting, the British Army was deployed in Northern Ireland on 14 August 1969.
 The violence which took place in Belfast led communities to construct barriers on residential streets.

-RTÉ News was in Dover Street Belfast when British Army troops were working with the residents and officials in Belfast Corporation to remove the barricades and replace them with peace lines.
+British Army troops are working with the residents and officials in Belfast Corporation to remove the barricades and replace them with peace lines.
 The officer interviewed here describes what will go up as,

 A system of barricades blocking off individual streets.